solana-foundation/developer-content/docs/advanced/actions.md

 ```

 The following example uses wildcard path matching to map requests to any path
-(including subdirectories) under `/donate/` from your site's root to a
+(excluding subdirectories) under `/donate/` from your site's root to a
 corresponding absolute path `https://api.dialect.com/api/v1/donate/` on an
 external site: